Quantum Cryptography

 If \(e_i\in\{0,1\}\):

 • If they get a detection, they send to Bob a photon with the polarization of their polarizing filter.
-(For example, if they are measuring with a vertical polarizer and gets a detection, they send a vertically polarized photon to Bob.)
+(For example, if they are measuring with a vertical polarizer and get a detection, they send a vertically polarized photon to Bob.)

 • If they do not get a detection, they send to Bob a photon with a polarization 90 degrees away from that of their filter.
 (For example, if they are measuring with a vertical polarizer and do not get a detection, they send a horizontally polarized photon to Bob.)